lin380/coursebook/docs/06-acquire-data.md

 ## APIs

 A convenient alternative method for acquiring data in R is through package interfaces to web services.
-These interfaces are built using R code to make connections with resources on the web through **Automatic Programming Interfaces** (APIs).
+These interfaces are built using R code to make connections with resources on the web through **Application Programming Interfaces** (APIs).
 Websites such as Project Gutenberg, Twitter, Facebook, and many others provide APIs to allow access to their data under certain conditions, some more limiting for data collection than others.
 Programmers (like you!) in the R community take up the task of wrapping calls to an API with R code to make accessing that data from R possible.
 For example, [gutenbergr](https://CRAN.R-project.org/package=gutenbergr) provides access to Project Gutenberg, [rtweet](https://CRAN.R-project.org/package=rtweet) to Twitter, and [Rfacebook](https://CRAN.R-project.org/package=Rfacebook) to Facebook.^[See Section \@ref(sources) for a list of some other API packages.]

 <!-- RESOURCES: